-Created by the Florida Center for Inclusive Communities UCEDD at the University of South Florida in Tampa, Inclusion Florida aims to provide effective resources for people with developmental disabilities in Florida.
+Created by the Florida Center for Inclusive Communities UCEDD at the University of South Florida in Tampa, Inclusion Florida aims to provide practical resources for people with developmental disabilities in Florida.
 A great website for healthcare, employment, and community living opportunities.

-The Administration for Community Living was created to that older adults and people of all ages with disabilities should be able to live where they choose, with the people they choose, and with the ability to participate fully in their communities.
+The Administration for Community Living was created so that older adults and people of all ages with disabilities should be able to live where they choose, with the people they choose, and with the ability to participate fully in their communities.